 The SME Unit's lending volume tends to rise sharply during the economic stagnation period such as post-Lehman Shock, and conversely decline during the economic recovery period.

-Over the years, the SME Unit has provided SMEs with stable, long-term business funds by supplementing private financial institutions.
+Over the years, the SME Unit has provided SMEs with stable, long-term business funds by the aspect of supplementing private financial institutions.